Indoor Plant Care

 Hygiene is an important consideration and any tools used should be disinfected after pruning infected material or before pruning plants such as fruit trees which are prone to disease.
 This can be done by swabbing the blades with methylated spirit or by playing a flame over them - a cigarette lighter is handy for this.
 Do not use a strong flame such as a blowtorch close to the blade as overheating it will remove its 'temper' and it will not keep its sharp edge.

 On trees which are prone to disease any cut larger than the capacity of loppers, requiring a saw, should have ragged edges trimmed smooth and treated with a wound sealing compound.
 It contains fungicides which should fend off an attack until the plant starts to heal over the scar naturally.
+It should be applied within a few minutes as the spores of diseases can be in the air or raindrops.

 As well as controlling vigour or changing the shape of a shrub or tree, pruning can be done to improve the health of the plant by allowing better airflow.
 Also developing fruiting or flowering spurs is achieved by careful pruning.